-I’ve recently concluded that Thanovic is the best YouTube coach this world has to offer.
+I’ve concluded that Thanovic is the best YouTube coach this world has to offer.
 The man could articulate more RL content in a bead of sweat than most creators publish in their entire lives.
-His videos leave no stone unturned when it comes to description.
+When it comes to description, his videos leave no stone unturned.

 Thanovic also speaks in a comforting voice with resounding clarity.
 He leaves bold, legible text on-screen to help guide the viewer through transitions, and his camera and audio quality are leagues above most other RL Youtubers.

-We’re pretty lucky to have this legend of a man.
-His camera work is robust enough to produce a new Avengers film.
-His graphic editing talent could clear all the blotches off of Ariana Grande’s last photoshoot.
-He could have been a spokesman for Tesla press conferences.
+We’re pretty lucky to have this legend in our ranks.
+His camera work is robust enough to produce an Avengers film.
+His graphic editing talent could clear the blotches from Ariana Grande’s last photoshoot.
+He could have been a spokesman for Microsoft press conferences.

 But in this timeline, he delivers top-quality RL tutorials.
 Whether you’re on the hunt for a simple guide or a complete synopsis of on-field rotations, nobody nails the delivery like Thanovic.

-Rocket Sledge is the type of man who isn’t afraid to do his research.
+Rocket Sledge is a man who isn’t afraid to do his research.
 He attracts a friendly audience – despite raking in over 38,000 career demolitions in online matches.

 I had the pleasure of interviewing Rocket Sledge in all his Canadian glory.
-He may be the last RL content creator who handles every aspect of his channel on his own.
+He’s likely the last major RL content creator to spearhead every aspect of his channel alone.

-Despite that heavy workload, Sledge cuts each video with precision and care.
+Sledge revels in a heavy workload.
+He cuts each video with precision and care.

 Honestly, his hands-on approach gives him an edge.
 He’s among the most well-connected YouTubers in the Rocket League space.
 He’s contacted giants in the trading scene, such as sanctioned middlemen.
 He’s an active member of the custom bot development team.